 - Time: 1–1.5 hours

 - Trailhead: Upper Falls Car Park

 Because the weather was so nice and we had finished the Ben Nevis Mount Trail quicker than we had expected (5.5 hours), Beck and I decided we would check out the nearby Steall Falls and the Nevis Gorge.
 It’s a short 5km out and back starting from the Upper Glen Nevis Car Park and only takes around 1.5 hours.
 We weren’t disappointed as the sunshine made for an extremely luscious and vibrant affair in the woodlands during the initial stages of the walk.

 Once you emerge from the woodlands, you’ll continue up the glen with a cascading stream to your right and a superb valley floor ahead.
 After crossing the river or taking the steel-cable bridge, you’ll reach the spectacular Steall Falls.
-This waterfall is the third highest in Scotland, plummeting 105 metres down the rockface.
+This waterfall is supposedly the second highest in Scotland, plummeting 120 metres down the rockface.
 Feel free to explore the base of the falls or retrace your steps to complete the route.